segmentio/analytics-react/README.md

 3. **Install tracking for the last time**.
 You only need to instrument Segment once.
 Reduce all of your tracking code and advertising tags into a single API.

 4. **Send data from anywhere**.
-Send Segment data from any device, then we’ll transform and send it on to any tool.
+Send Segment data from any device, then we'll transform and send it on to any tool.

 ## Quickstart